sumitshyamsukha/indigo/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 Hi - I'm Sumit.
-I graduated in 2018 from the University of Pennsylvania and am currently a software engineer at Facebook working on location platform.
+I graduated in 2018 from the [University of Pennsylvania](https://www.upenn.edu/) with a BS and MS  in Computer Science.
+I currently work as a software engineer on the location platform team at [Facebook](https://www.facebook.com/).

 ## Reading